 Ottawa men began wearing long headdresses

-like their neighbors the Sioux.
+like their neighbors the Dakota.
 Other Ottawa men wore their hair

 in the Mohawk style, using grease to spike their hair very high in front,